Of B2B companies that use landing pages, 62% have six or fewer total landing pages.

 This type of case study page is a non-intrusive way of maintaining the attention of your visitor and helping them in the purchasing process.

-Based on this principle of micro-commitment, Rocket Memory were able to increase their opt-in rate by 271% and drop their cost per lead by 76%.
+Based on this principle of micro-commitment, Rocket Memory was able to increase their opt-in rate by 271% and drop their cost per lead by 76%.

 First, they had a landing page offering their free memory toolkit through an opt-in that looked like this.
 The opt-in rate was about 5%.

-Ryan Levesque thought of breaking the questions into smaller steps, so that the visitor does not feel threatened.
-Rather, he should feel curious.
+Ryan Levesque thought of breaking the questions into smaller steps so that the visitor didn’t feel threatened.
+Rather, the visitor felt curious.

-They start with a pop-up, asking if the visitor, using a call to action button, would like to take the quiz.
-Then, he’s presented with more simple questions that take the site visitor deeper.
+They start with a pop-up asking if the visitor if they would like to take a quiz using a call to action button.
+Then, they’re presented with more simple questions that take the site visitor deeper.

 And, once the visitors have answered the important questions and finished the quiz, they are finally presented with the opt in.

 Suppose you’re holding a big industry conference or a webinar.
-You market the sales page of your event in your guest posts and on your social media platforms via mobile landing.
+You market the sales page of your event in your guest posts and on your social media platforms via mobile landing pages.